Accelerated B.S. in Health Education & Promotion/M.S. in Health Science

 Withdrawal and Ineligibility

 Students who complete the bachelor’s but decide not to continue with the M.S. portion of the program will terminate their program with the fulfillment of all requirements for the undergraduate degree.
-Students may withdraw from the combined degree program by informing the Director of the MS in Health Science graduate program in writing.
+Students may withdraw from the accelerated degree program by informing the Director of the MS in Health Science graduate program in writing.

-Students who do not successfully complete the bachelor’s portion of the combined program, or who do not maintain both an overall 3.0 and a 3.0 GPA in the double-counted courses, may not proceed to the graduate level unless such deficiencies are resolved.
-If a student becomes ineligible to participate in the combined program, the Director of the MS in Health Science graduate program will inform the student in writing.
+Students who do not successfully complete the bachelor’s portion of the accelerated program, or who do not maintain both an overall 3.0 and a 3.0 GPA in the double-counted courses, may not proceed to the graduate level unless such deficiencies are resolved.
+If a student becomes ineligible to participate in the accelerated program, the Director of the MS in Health Science graduate program will inform the student in writing.